-This print represents of a conversation between two people.
-76 lines were cut into a slab of basalt stone, each one representing a communicated thought, feeling or idea.
+These prints represent a series of conversations between two people.
+Numerous lines were cut into a slab of basalt stone, each one representing a communicated thought, feeling or idea.
 While the points of origin are on opposite sides of the stone, the abstracted words mingle and intertwine, creating an intricate pattern of this intimate exchange.

 Printed in a process similar to traditional Japanese woodblock printing, a hand-held baren was used to make an impression from the stone.